liztrenholme/reactRPS/README.md

 A game of Rock, Paper, Scissors built in React.
+Game will check for the presence of any player, initialize, then wait for seconf player.
+Second player will log on and game will start.